amostafa147/dsc30-2024-ss2/syllabus.md

 The purpose of discussions is to help you practice programming, lecture material concepts, and exam-taking.

 Process:
 - You will receive a Gradescope worksheet with some practice problems.
-The worksheet will be open during the entire discussion session.
+The worksheet will be open for a 48-hour window from the beginning of the discussion section.
-- When the Gradescope window closes, submit your worksheet.
+- Make sure to submit your Gradescope worksheet by the time the window closes to receive credit.
-- In order to record your participation, you will receive a code phrase from the tutor(s) during discussion.
-Make sure to enter this on Gradescope!
-You will not receive credit for the worksheet unless you have the correct code phrase.
+- **Note:** A previous version of the website said that you will receive code phrases from your tutors to enter into Gradescope to receive credit on the worksheets.
+This is no longer the case.
+We will not be using code phrases this quarter, but you should still attend discussion if/when you can!

 Notes:
 - 1 lowest discussion score will be dropped.